What is Wealth Therapy?

 Substituting money and gifts when time, love, and a close bond are not available to a child can lead to an insecure offspring, unable to find value or meaning in everyday life.
 Depression, living to excess, a voyage of self-destruction, or a sense of isolation can hugely affect young adults as they struggle to come to terms with wealth.

 I have everything but I want more

 When status, wealth, security and social acceptance have been achieved in abundance, what more is there in life?
-Exclusive Life uses the Therapeutic Learning Framework© to enable individuals to define a life beyond wealth and status which is ‘fully functioning’.
+We use the Therapeutic Learning Framework© to enable you to define a life beyond wealth and status which is ‘fully functioning’.
 This has nothing to do with what you do, but everything to do with what you are.
 It shifts the focus from unhealthy habits of acquisition and accolades to a sense of purpose, fulfilment and contentment.